Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Multiplicative quiver varieties

 \subsection{Moduli of representations of $\Lambda^q(Q)$}

 We shall now outline the construction of the varieties of interest for the present work.
-As mentioned above, the general definition involves a stability condition $\theta\in\Z^{Q_0}$, which we fix for the rest of this section.\\ Given a dimension vector $\alpha$, from the seminal work of King, \cite{king}, one can introduce the following definition of $\theta$-(semi)stability on $\mr{Rep}(Q, \alpha)$. \begin{defn} Let $M$ be a finite-dimensional representation of $\Lambda^q$ such that $\underline{\dim}M\cdot \theta=0$. $M$ is said to be \tit{$\theta$-semistable} if, for any sub-module $N\subset M$
+As mentioned above, the general definition involves a stability condition $\theta\in\Z^{Q_0}$, which we fix for the rest of this section.\\ The seminal work of King \cite{king} allows one to define the notion of $\theta$-semistability for modules over $\Lambda^q$: \begin{defn} Let $M$ be a finite-dimensional representation of $\Lambda^q$ such that $\underline{\dim}M\cdot \theta=0$.
+The module $M$ is said to be \tit{$\theta$-semistable} if, for any sub-module $N\subset M$